pdelong42/RRD-FFT/README.md

 in the data.
 Here are some possibilities, some of which can be applied
 concurrently:

-   - Trim NaNs from the beginning and end of the data arrays ("leading" and "trailing" NaNs), and operate on the reduced set of data containing actual numbers.
+   - [DONE] Trim NaNs from the beginning and end of the data arrays ("leading" and "trailing" NaNs), and operate on the reduced set of data containing actual numbers.
 (The best place to do this trimming is probably in "extract.pl".)

    - For "one-off" NaNs in otherwise contiguous data arrays, it's unclear what approach is the best.
 One possibility is to treat each contiguous "run" of